-We've received two U.S. patents and currently have five pending U.S. patent applications, including one to cover the artificial intelligence platform, and others related to security, power consumption, blockchain, design and other technologies, including methods and systems.
-Any patent issued from these applications are expected to expire in 2038, not including any applicable patent term adjustment or extension or design patents.
+We've received eleven U.S. patents (8 utility, 3 design) and currently have four pending U.S. patent applications, including one to cover the artificial intelligence platform, and others related to security, power consumption, blockchain, design and other technologies, including methods and systems.

 We have protected our source codes, methodologies, algorithms, and techniques directed to other aspects of our artificial intelligence learning platform using our trade secret rights.
-We have received service marks for AMESITESM, KEEP LEARNINGSM and LCESM from the United States Patent and Trademark Office.
-We have registered a service mark for LEARNING COMMUNITY ENVIRONMENT[®] with the United States Patent and Trademark Office.
-We have also secured domain names, including amesite.com, amesite.co, amesite.net, and others.
+We have also registered our trademarks at the United States Patent and Trademark Office for AMESITE®, KEEP LEARNING®, and LEARNING COMMUNITY ENVIRONMENT®, as well as have pending trademark applications for PREACTOTM and NURSEMAGICSM.
+We have also secured domain names, including amesite.com, amesite.com, amesite.net, and others.